documentationfor yFiles for HTML 3.0.0.1

 Automatically Serialized Types

-The I/O mechanism in yFiles for HTML is designed to serialize objects where possible without the need of custom serialization code.
-Here’s a list of types that can be (de)serialized automatically:
+The I/O mechanism in yFiles for HTML is designed to serialize objects automatically, where possible, without requiring custom serialization code.
+The following types can be (de)serialized automatically:

 • Primitive data types (boolean, string, number)